fdegomme-canaltp/puppet-create_resources/README.md

 class { 'create_resources::elasticsearch::instance': }
 ```

-- you also need the [/elasticsearch/elasticsearch](https://forge.puppet.com/elasticsearch/elasticsearch) module to use this functionality.**
+- you also need the [elasticsearch/elasticsearch](https://forge.puppet.com/elasticsearch/elasticsearch) module to use this functionality.

 Then to have Puppet create a `es_01` elasticsearch instance, declare the following hiera hash: